dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Running-the-Application.md

 After that `Build` method of the `ClientBuilder` object is called to get an implementation of `IClusterClient` interface.
 Finally, we call `Connect()` method on the returned object to connect to the cluster.

-You can create an empty consol application project targeting .NET Framework 4.6.1 or higher for running a client or reuse the consol application project you created for hosting a silo.
+You can create an empty console application project targeting .NET Framework 4.6.1 or higher for running a client or reuse the console application project you created for hosting a silo.
 Add the `Microsoft.Orleans.Client` NuGet meta-package to the project.

 ```